Vachellia nilotica: Gum arabic

 The exudate gum of this tree is known as gum arabic and has been collected from the pharaonic times for the manufacture of medicines, dyes and paints.
 In the present commercial market, gum arabic is defined as the dried exudate from the trunks and branches of Senegalia (Acacia) senegal or Vachellia (Acacia) seyal in the family Leguminosae (Fabaceae).
 The gum of A. nilotica is also referred to in India as Amaravati gum.

 Lumber

 The tree's wood is "very durable if water-seasoned" and its uses include tool handles and lumber for boats.
 The wood has a density of about 833 kg/m3.

 Food and medicine

-In India it's used as a ingredient in various dishes.
+In India it's used as an ingredient in various dishes.

 The Maasai people eat both the inner bark (phloem) and the fruit pulp boiled in water.
-They also use this plant medicinally to treat sore throat, cough, chest pains etc.
+The East african tribes living on the savanna use this plant medicinally to treat sore throat, cough, chest pains etc.

 In Northern Nigeria it is called bagaruwa in Hausa.
 Medicinal uses include soaking the tender bark in water to be taken against dysentery and pile.
 The fruits are ground together with the seeds and taken with honey as treatment against stomach ulcers.